Making and running a podcast can have several benefits for nonprofit organizations.

 Be Mindful of Potential Mistakes

-Along with tips for success, there are also some things you may want to be mindful of avoiding when making a podcast.
+Along with tips for success, there are also some things you may want to be careful to avoid when making a podcast.
 The list below details some of the more common mistakes to look out for:

-Being that podcasts revolve around technology, it is likely that some hurdles may arise.
-Being prepared and knowing what to do in advance can help you avoid some of the more common pitfalls with podcasts.
+Since podcasts revolve around technology, it is inevitable that some hurdles may arise.
+Being prepared and knowing what to do in advance will help you avoid some of the more common pitfalls with podcasts.
 For example, having background noise or unclear audio is a common mistake made in many new podcasts.
 To avoid this, find a quiet location away from background noises like air conditioners or fans.
 You can try to record silence in your potential recording location to test if background noises will be an issue or not.
 Using an external microphone or microphone with better quality can help with eliminating some background noises if you cannot find a quieter location.

 One significant area to be knowledgeable about when creating a podcast is copyright laws.
-Any music or audio recordings from movies, television, etc., may be copyrighted and can result in lawsuits if you use them in your podcast.
+Any music or audio recordings from movies or television may be copyrighted and can result in lawsuits if you use them in your podcast.
 When in doubt, always do your research and make sure anything you are using is safe to share.

 As with many creative endeavors, consistency and passion are two of the top driving forces that can help your podcast succeed.
 Without consistency, your listeners may grow impatient, and your podcast may have trouble growing.
 Without passion, your podcast may come across as insincere or unauthentic, causing listeners to feel bored or fail to retain the information being conveyed.
 Make sure your podcast has a consistent uploading schedule and talks about interesting and relevant topics to your organization.